 Year 2

 In the second year you will focus on skills acquisition, exploring traditional printmaking as well as the most up-to-date approaches of digital image manipulation.
-You’ll be encouraged to test how print can expand into public space.
+You will be encouraged to test how print can expand into public space by way of dissemination through exhibition and other site-specific interventions.
 By the end of Year 2 you will be expected to develop a direction for your personal practice.
+Continuing your studies through the Studio+ pathway following Year 2 is strongly recommended and encouraged.

 Year 3: Studio+ & International